gearglow/ReptiliaWithATwist/The List.md

 "Down, girl.
 You're drooling a bit," she murmured into Hermione's ear.
 "Put your shields up and watch the boys make fools of themselves."

-Hermione's glazed look cleared up as she shook herself, and smiled thankfully at Elysia.
+Hermione's glazed look cleared up as she shook herself, and smiled gratefully at Elysia.
 Turning, the two of them watched as the Weasleys -- and both Draco and his mother, though Lucius Malfoy, Charlie, and Mr. Weasley all seemed more or less unaffected -- postured absurdly.
 Even Ginny had started to stand, when the music stopped and the veela took their places on the sidelines.

 "*Ahem.* And now," Mr. Bagman said, his voice cracking at first, "the Irish National Team Mascots!"

-Elysia, Hermione, and Robbie giggled to each other as everyone else seemed to shake themselves from their daze embarrassedly.
+Elysia, Hermione, and Robbie giggled to each other as everyone else seemed to shake themselves from their daze with some embarrassment.

 The Irish mascots, a swarm of leprechauns, put on a spectacular display of aerial acrobatics, showering the crowd with gold coins in the process.
 Ron hurriedly gathered up all he could, until Hermione leaned over and told him that it would disappear in a few hours anyway.

 And then the game began in earnest.

 It was a brutal affair, with the quaffle moving so fast it was only due to the omnioculars that anyone could keep track of it.
-Viktor Krum managed to pull off a Wronski Feint against Aiden Lynch, the Irish seeker, causing him to crash into the ground at full speed.
-Ireland began to pull ahead, and the game only got dirtier from there.
-Bludgers flew every which way, penalties mounted, the mascots began to fight, and finally, with the score 170 to 10 favoring Ireland, Krum managed to plow Lynch into the ground again and grab the snitch, ending the game before it could turn into a full-on rout.
+Viktor Krum managed to pull off a Wronski Feint against Aiden Lynch, the Irish seeker, causing him to crash into the ground at full speed, and the game only got dirtier from there.
+Ireland began to pull ahead, bludgers flew every which way, penalties mounted, the mascots began to fight, and finally, with the score 170 to 10 favoring Ireland, Krum managed to plow Lynch into the ground again and grab the snitch, ending the game at 170 to 160 before it could turn into a full-on rout.

 "Vell, ve fought bravely," the Bulgarian Minister said.